catfoostudio/tandem-repeats/README.md

 ## Tests

-I'm also wrote a automated tests with [Mocha](https://mochajs.org/) on HTML file.
-You can run it by follow below Instruction.
+I wrote an automated tests with [Mocha](https://mochajs.org/) on HTML file.
+You can run by follow below instruction.

 ### Run test
 Open file `tests/tandem-test.html` in browser.
-Then you will see a functions name and lists of Test case.
+You will see a functions name and lists of the test case.

-If you want to edit Test case.
+If you want to edit Test cases.
 Just open `tests/tandem.test.js`.

 ## Choices, limitations and algorithm performance

-Tandem repeat function that I developed.
-It catch every substring only include 4 letters 'A', 'C', 'G', 'T' in range 3-10 letters.
+Tandem repeat function that I developed will catch every substring that include 4 letters 'A', 'C', 'G', 'T' with repeat pattern in range 3-10 letters.
-When some parts of input string match criteria.
-All the letters that repeat until it not include the position of start substrings(index) will collect then continue to seek a new substring that will repeat a pattern again.

-I chose javascript in HTML file with **Regular expressions** algorithm for this work.
-Because function javascript on HTML It's easy run and test to whom that I don't know their environment and Regular expressions helps my code a less complexity and easy to maintain.
+I choose javascript in HTML file for this work because javascript function on HTML is easy run and test.
+For whom that I don't know their environment I also choose **Regular expressions** in my code less complex and easy to maintain.

-Maybe other algorithm such as **while loop** with **String operations**.
-It will be faster than Regular expressions.
+Maybe other algorithm such as **while loop** with **String operations** is faster than Regular expressions.
 But If a problem grow bigger, very complex or you need to change something.
-You'll spend much more time to refactoring it.
+You have to spend more time to refactoring it.
-Regular expressions can do complicated work with reasonably priced in my opinion.
+Although Regular expressions are complicated but I think it is reasonable to use.